The Call of the Wild (2020 film): Plot

-Hal, a mean-spirited and inexperienced gold prospector, buys the pack and gradually works them to exhaustion carrying a heavy load in weather unsuitable for sledding.
-The exhausted dogs stop to rest before Hal can force them to cross an unstable frozen lake.
-When Buck refuses to move, Hal threatens to shoot him.
+Hal, a mean-spirited and inexperienced gold prospector, buys the pack and works them to exhaustion carrying a heavy load, along with three people, in weather unsuitable for sledding.
+The exhausted dogs collapse before Hal can force them to cross an unstable frozen lake.
+When Buck is unable to move, Hal threatens to shoot him.
 Thornton appears and rescues Buck while Hal forces the other sled dogs to cross the lake.
 Under Thornton's care, Buck recovers.
-Later, at a saloon, Thornton is attacked by Hal, who reveals the dogs managed to run off leaving him with nothing.
-Witnessing the scene, Buck attacks Hal who is subsequently thrown out.
+Later, at a saloon, Thornton is attacked by Hal, who reveals he is the only human survivor and the dogs managed to run off, leaving him with nothing.
+Witnessing the scene, Buck attacks Hal, who is subsequently thrown out.
 Buck and Thornton then travel beyond the Yukon map where they can freely live in the wild.
 They come across an abandoned cabin in an open valley and settle in.
-Meanwhile, Hal relentlessly hunts them, believing Thornton is hiding gold.
+Meanwhile, Hal relentlessly hunts them, for revenge and believes Thornton is hiding a source of gold.

 In the open wilderness, Thornton and Buck bond over their daily activities, primarily fishing and gold panning.
 Throughout their time together, Buck is drawn to a female white wolf.
-Going back and forth between Thornton and the white wolf, Buck is conflicted about his domesticated life with Thornton and his place with the wolf pack that the female belongs to.
-After some time together Thornton believes it is time to return home.
-Never wanting the gold from the start, Thornton throws it all back into the river and tells Buck he is leaving in the morning, and to come and say good-bye.
-Buck heads into the forest and sleeps beside the white wolf, clearly conflicted.
-Hal subsequently finds and shoots Thornton.
-Buck returns and kills Hal by pushing him into the cabin, which has caught on fire.
-Thornton wants Buck to live for himself and hugs him as he dies reassuring him with his final words, "It's okay, boy.
-You're home."
+Saving another wolf, Buck goes between his domesticated life with Thornton and his place with the wolf pack that the female belongs to.
+After some time together, Thornton believes it is time to return home.
+Never wanting the gold from the start, Thornton throws it back into the river except for some "grocery money," and tells Buck he is leaving in the morning, and to come and say good-bye.
+Buck heads into the forest and sleeps beside the white wolf.
+That night, Hal finds and shoots Thornton, demanding to know where all the gold is.
+Thornton throws the "grocery money" at him, but it does not placate Hal.
+Buck returns and kills Hal by pushing him into the cabin, which collapses from the flames before Thornton reassures him with his final words.
+The next morning, Buck finds the white wolf, has offspring with her, and becomes the leader of the pack.

-The next morning, Buck returns to the hills looking down on the burnt out cabin with sadness.
-In the wilderness Buck shows that he mates and has offspring with the white wolf and becomes the pack leader, fully embracing the call of the wild.